Skip to main content

 Details of Complaint

-I am writing to make a formal complaint regarding a purchase I made from [Trader Name].
-PRODUCT / SERVICE: [Product Or Service] DATE OF PURCHASE: [Purchase Date] AMOUNT PAID: [Purchase Price] ORDER REFERENCE: [Order Reference] PROBLEM: [Problem Description] PREVIOUS CONTACT WITH YOUR COMPANY: [Previous Contact] I have not received a satisfactory response or remedy to date.
+I am writing to make a formal complaint regarding a purchase I made from [Trader / Business Name].
+PRODUCT / SERVICE: [Product or Service] DATE OF PURCHASE: [Date of Purchase] AMOUNT PAID: [Amount Paid] ORDER REFERENCE: [Order / Receipt Reference (if available)] PROBLEM: [Description of Problem] PREVIOUS CONTACT WITH YOUR COMPANY: [Previous Contact with Trader] I have not received a satisfactory response or remedy to date.

 Legal Rights